ccp84/reaction_lights/README.md

 ### Reset score function

 `resetScore` is triggered either when the player starts a new game, or when a player hits a red light during game play to set the score back to 0 again.
 The function fetches the current number stored in the HTML elements with the ID of score and over writes it with 0 before writing the new value back to the DOM.
 If `resetScore` was triggered by a red light hit, an alert is shown on screen to let the player know they hit a red light.

+### Rules Button

+The rules for the game are designed as a modal popup.
+I used code from W3 schools to implement this feature, making changes to the styling to match the overall theme of the game.
+The original tutorial for this feature can be found [here](https://www.w3schools.com/howto/howto_css_modals.asp).

 ## Technologies Used